 In a letter filed on December 14, 2023, Environmental Defence requested permission to file survey evidence.
-Environmental Defence filed a letter on January 11, 2024, in response to OEB clarification questions, confirming that it continues to seek to file heat pump evidence as summarized above but that the proposed evidence is reduced in scope and cost given that Enbridge Gas has submitted additional evidence relating to the comparison of heat pump and gas heating costs in three expansion projects (Selwyn; Mohawks of the Bay of Quinte and Shannonville; and Hidden Valley) and the Ministry of Energy has developed its own analysis.
+Environmental Defence filed a letter on January 11, 2024, in response to OEB clarification questions, confirming that it seeks to file heat pump evidence but that the proposed evidence is reduced in scope and cost given that Enbridge Gas has submitted additional evidence relating to the comparison of heat pump and gas heating costs in three expansion projects (Selwyn; Mohawks of the Bay of Quinte and Shannonville; and Hidden Valley) and the Ministry of Energy has developed its own analysis.